 The Pomeranian is the smallest member of the Spitz family of northern breeds and is a descendent of sled dogs from Iceland and Lapland.
-Today, the Pom is one of the most popular of the Toy breeds.
+Today, the Pomeranian dog is one of the most popular Toy breeds.

 The Pomeranian is intelligent, very easily trained, active, and alert.
 Despite their size, Pomeranians can be bold with other larger dogs and can also be very protective of their families, making them good companions and watch dogs.

 The Pomeranian is loved by people in many countries, including the U.S.A.
 This dog breed was ranked 22nd most registered breed by the AKC for 2016.

 How long do pomeranian dogs live?
 You may wonder.

 The Pomeranian is a very healthy, hardy and long-lived breed.
 The average lifespan of a Pomeranian is between 12 and 16 years.
 Some even live longer.

 In fact, the oldest Pomeranian dog on record lived to the ripe old age of 21!

 Despite the fact that Pomeranians are generally hardy and healthy, like all breeds, they do have some health issues.